CEI-lab/ece3400-2017/docs/lab3.md

 - Stereo phone jack socket
 - 8-bit R2R DAC

 You will use the FPGA to generate a short tune containing at least three different frequencies.
 This tune will play when the FPGA recieves a done signal from the Arduino.
 You will use standard speakers provided in lab to play your generated sound.
-Generating sound using an FPGA requires carefully considering the clock frequency of the overall system to generate waveforms of a desired frequency.
+Generating sound using an FPGA requires careful consideration of the clock frequency of the overall system to generate waveforms of a desired frequency.
 There are many different waves you can generate using the FPGA, including square waves, triangle waves, sawtooth waves, and sine waves.
 All of these waves create tones with different timbres.
 Feel free to experiment with different waves to see which one you like the best.
 Keep in mind that for this lab, the tones you generate must use the 8-bit DAC.

 ### Documentation
-Throughout this lab and ALL labs, remember to document your steps, experiences, and results on your website.
+Throughout this lab and ALL labs, remember to document your progress on your website.
 Add anything that you think might be useful to the next person doing the lab.
-This may include helpful notes, code, schematics, diagrams, videos, and documentation of results and challenges of this lab.
+This may include helpful notes, code, schematics, diagrams, photos, videos, and documentation of results and challenges of this lab.
 You will be graded on the thoroughness and readability of these websites.

-Remember, all labs are mandatory; attendance will be taken at every lab.
-All labs will require you to split into two sub-teams, be sure to note on the website what work is carried out by whom.
+Be sure to note on the website what work is carried out by whom.
+And remember that, if at all possible, you are expected to form different sub teams in every lab.

 ### Procedures